netane54544/Deadly-virus/README.md

 and at the end it will shutdown you windows so the changes will take effect.

 # How do I know the virus works?
-The virus was tested on old computer and windows on virtulbox And one time my friend and me tested it on other friend pc and it worked Is pc needed a reboot after that.
+The virus was tested on old computer and windows 7 and 8 on Vmware And one time my friend and me tested it on other friend pc and it worked Is pc needed a reboot after that.